derekenos/femtoweb/README.md

 ```
 A `GET` to `/` can not reach the `home` handler because the `catchall` handler was defined first and its path regex will match everything.
 A `POST` to `/`, however, will reach `home` because `catchall` only supports `GET`.

-You can also register routes with the same pattern.
+You can also route the same pattern multple times but for different methods.

-For example, `home` could be defined as two separate, method-specific functions with the same path regex:
+For example, `home` could be split into two functions, one for `GET` and one for `POST`:

 ```
 @route('/', methods=(GET,))